openchannel/angular-market-template/README.md

 - In the opened modal fill fields :
     1. Name* - just site name.
     2. Type* - now has two parameters ('Self Hosted' and 'Fully Hosted')
-       Self Hosted - the site will be created from scratch.
+       Fully Hosted - the site will be created from scratch.
-       Fully Hosted - you already have your site and want to link it by site domain.
+       Self Hosted - you already have your site and want to link it by site domain.
-    3) Template* ('Self Hosted') - select your template type: portal(for developers) or market(for users)
+    3) Template* ('Fully Hosted') - select your template type: portal(for developers) or market(for users)

 Step 5.
 Configure site authorization type SSO or Native login.
 - Follow the link to the dashboard and sign in.